sel4devkit/sel4devkit-maaxboard-bootloader-u-boot/doc/MANUAL.md

 The Bootloader is assembled from a collection of externally managed dependencies, as summarised below:
-- firmware-imx: Pre-built firmware, as maintained by IMX, which is essential for enabling some devices on the SoC (i.MX 8) as present on MaaXBoard.
+- firmware-imx: Pre-built firmware, as maintained by IMX, which is essential for enabling some devices on the SoC as present on MaaXBoard (i.MX 8).
 This package makes use of both the DDR PHY and HDMI firmware.
-- imx-atf: Source code for the ATF (ARM Trusted Firmware), as maintained by IMX, which is an essential element for booting an i.MX8.
+- imx-atf: Source code for the ATF (ARM Trusted Firmware), as maintained by IMX, which is an essential element for booting the SoC as present on MaaXBoard (i.MX 8).
-- uboot-imx: Fork of the U-Boot, modified by IMX for the SoC as present on MaaXBoard.
+- uboot-imx: Fork of the U-Boot, modified by IMX for the SoC as present on MaaXBoard (i.MX 8).
-- imx-mkimage: Fork of the mkimage tool, modified by IMX for the SoC as present on MaaXBoard, that combines various elements into a single IVT (Image Vector Table) image suitable for initialising the SoC and booting an application.
+- imx-mkimage: Fork of the mkimage tool, modified by IMX for the SoC as present on MaaXBoard (i.MX 8), that combines various elements into a single IVT (Image Vector Table) image suitable for initialising the SoC and booting an application.